The NSW Battery Subsidy is Now Available: Book Now & Save!

 Daylight Savings started as a way to get more daylight hours in the evenings during spring and summer.
 The Australian states that participate in daylight savings are NSW, Victoria, South Australia, Tasmania, and ACT.

-Daylight Savings takes effect on the first Sunday of October setting the clock forward one hour and ends on the first Sunday in April at 3am setting the clock back to standard time.
+The Daylight Savings period starts on the first Sunday of October setting the clock forward one hour and ends on the first Sunday in April at 3am setting the clock back to standard time.

 Setting clocks forward allows for increased daylight times throughout the evenings and less in the morning, but does this affect energy consumption?
 How does it affect solar?